the-hyp0cr1t3/CC/README.md

 ## Getting started
 [Here](CC%20Sites.md) is a comprehensive guide on Competitive Coding websites (primarily CodeForces, which I recommend).
 Before you actually start it is important to familiarize yourself with the big-O notation.
-Understanding [Time and Space Complexity](https://www.hackerearth.com/practice/basic-programming/complexity-analysis/time-and-space-complexity/tutorial/) is the only prerequisite (apart from knowing a language).
+Understanding [Time and Space Complexity](https://github.com/the-hyp0cr1t3/CC/blob/master/Complexity%20and%20Big-O%20Notation.md) is the only prerequisite (apart from knowing a language).
 Once you've done all this, you're ready to [start](Hello%20world.md).

 ## One formula for everything
-* Here is a [link](https://facebook.com/groups/BPHCCompetitiveCoding/permalink/2368441416724151/) to some very useful posts that cover most beginner topics. **Upsolve every problem** from these posts.
+* [This](https://github.com/the-hyp0cr1t3/CC/tree/master/Topics) covers most beginner topics. **Upsolve every problem** from these posts.
 Remember that these are only the first 2-3 problems that will introduce you to the topic.
 It's upto you to **explore further**.

 * Once you're familiar with a particular topic, you can go to [problemset](https://codeforces.com/problemset) on Codeforces and filter by tag and/or rating.
 From there, it's just **practice**, **practice**, **practice**.